 The Spartan Soldier

-However, the overall effectiveness of this force was limited due to the requirement that one be a Spartan citizen to participate in the agoge.
-Citizenship in Ancient Sparta was taught to acquire, as one had to prove their blood relation to an original Spartan, and this made it difficult to replace soldiers on a one to one basis.
+However, the overall effectiveness of Sparta’s military might was limited due to the requirement that one be a Spartan citizen to participate in the agoge.
+Citizenship in Sparta was taught to acquire, as one had to prove their blood relation to an original Spartan, and this made it difficult to replace soldiers on a one to one basis.
 Over time, particularly after the Peloponnesian War during the period of the Spartan Empire, these put considerable strain on the Spartan army.
 They were forced to rely more and more on helots and other hoplites, who not as well-trained and therefore beatable.
-This finally became apparent during the Battle of Leuctra, which we now see as the beginning of the end of Ancient Sparta.
+This finally became apparent during the Battle of Leuctra, which we now see as the beginning of the end for Sparta.

 While Sparta was technically a monarchy governed by two kings, one each from the Agiad and Eurypontid families, these kings were relegated over time to positions that most closely resembled generals.
 This is because the city was really governed by the ephors and gerousia.
 The gerousia was a council of 28 men over the age of 60.
 Once elected, they held their post for life.
 Typically, members of the gerousia were related to one of the two royal familes, which helped to keep power consolidated in the hands of the few.

-Because of their history and significance to society, Spartan kings still played an important role in helping Ancient Sparta rise to power and become the significant city-state it was, despite their role being limited by the formation of the gerousia.
+Because of their history and significance to society, Sparta’s two kings still played an important role in helping Sparta rise to power and become the significant city state it was, despite their role being limited by the formation of the gerousia.
 Some of these kings include, from the Agiad dynasty:

 - Agis I (c.
 930 BCE-900 BCE) – known for leading the Spartans in subjugating the territories of Laconia.
 His line, the Agiads, is named after him.